basham/swit-workshop-writing/slides.md

 8. Error-tolerant

 Notes:
-We can make our digital systems feel more human and conversational.
-Here are eight design principles that we can follow: cooperative, goal-oriented, context-aware, quick and clear, turn-based, truthful, polite, and error-tolerant.
-I'll go through each of these in more detail.
+According to these principles, a conversation with an interface or digital system should be: cooperative, goal-oriented, context-aware, quick and clear, turn-based, truthful, polite, and error-tolerant.
+I'll go through each of these in more detail, with examples.
+I will also invite you to share any relevant experiences you've had.